M0M0-M/csc4792-project_team_28/README.md

 Some notices may belong to multiple categories, complicating classification.

-Limited labeled training data could impact model performance.
+Limited labelled training data could impact model performance.

 Constraints:

 Legal constraint: Must comply with any copyright or government data use regulations.

+## 1.7 Expected Benefits
+The System will make gazette notices faster to find, will help to improve transparency, and support decision-making for professionals and the public who want to make use of it.

-2. METHODOLOGY
+# 2. METHODOLOGY
-2.1 DATA COLLECTION
+## 2.1 DATA COLLECTION

 Download Gazette PDFs from the official Zambia Government Gazette website.

 Ensure documents cover a representative period to include diverse categories.

 Maintain a record of file metadata (date, publication number) for reference.

-2.2 DATA PREPROCESSING
+## 2.2 DATA PREPROCESSING

 Convert PDFs to text using OCR for scanned documents.